 She looked out the door to see Jack in the distance.
 “I’d better run.”

 “To keep up, I think you’ll be running most of the journey.”

 She released a tense breath.
 “I think you’re right.”
-She raced after him, her closed-toed runners all she needed to comfortably catch up.
+She raced after Jack, her closed-toed runners all she needed to comfortably catch up.
 She reached his side, breathing hard.
 “You could slow down.”

 His eyes remained on the empty street ahead.
 “Why?
 And let the Taliban surround us?”